puppetlabs/puppet_metrics_dashboard/README.md

 Previous versions of this module put several `[[inputs.httpjson]]` entries in `/etc/telegraf/telegraf.conf`.
-These entries should be removed now as all module-specific settings now reside in `/etc/telegraf/telegraf.d/puppet_metrics_dashboard.conf`.
+These entries should be removed now as all module-specific settings now reside in individual files within `/etc/telegraf/telegraf.d/`.
 Telegraf will continue to work if you do not remove them, however, the old `[[inputs.httpjson]]` will not be updated going forward.